-In Module Five, you will learn how to create a service level agreement, write standard operating procedures, use activity-based costing, and create performance indicators (KPIs).
+In Module Five, you will learn how to create a service level agreement, write standard operating procedures, and create performance indicators (KPIs).

 In Module Six, you will learn service level improvement, efficiency improvement, and compact storage.

 What is wave planning in warehouse management?

-In Module Seven of the Warehouse Management Certification portion of the course, you will learn how to optimize productivity through better utilization of resources, justification, capacity planning, wave management, and task management.
+In Module Seven of the Warehouse Management Certification portion of the course, you will learn how to optimize productivity by utilizing resources, justification, capacity planning, wave management, and task management.

 How do you organize inventory in a warehouse?

 In Module Nine, you will learn how to identify discontinuities (an interruption in the physical properties of a product with most discontinuities falling into one or more of three categories 1) inherent, 2) processing, and 3) service discontinuities, activity-based pricing, synchronized planning, and virtual warehousing.

 In Module Ten, you will learn to reconsider the services provided by the distribution center through rationalizing, accelerate/decelerate, and balance.

 To complete the Warehouse Management Certification portion of the course, you will learn to create a warehouse action plan to organize evolution, optimization actions to create fun and successes, and project management to give guidance.